Skip to main content

 Quick Start

 A copy-paste-runnable walkthrough that takes a project from empty to released using hatch3r.
-The path is the same for greenfield and brownfield work — only the second step branches.
+The path is the same for greenfield and brownfield work — the spec step (Step 4) auto-detects which one you are in and branches for you.

 Prerequisites